sbrandstaeter/queens/README.md

 in the following.

-##### Preparing the compute machine
+##### Preparing the compute machine (e.g. Kaiser or Bruteforce)
 First we have to install some software on the compute cluster.
-The following steps are tried and tested on the LNM Kaiser system.
+The following steps are tried and tested on the LNM Kaiser and Bruteforce system.
 It is not guaranteed that the steps will be the same on other systems

-1. Install miniconda3 with python 3.6 on Kaiser
+1. Install miniconda3 with python 3.6 on the cluster
-2. Add public ssh-key of Kaiser to LRZ GitLab repo in order to be able to clone it from Kaiser
+2. Add public ssh-key of Cluster to LRZ GitLab repo in order to be able to clone QUEENS
 3. Clone this repo
-4. Install requirements and QUEENS using pip on Kaiser
+4. Install requirements and QUEENS using pip on Kaiser or Bruteforce
+5. (**ONLY BRUTEFORCE:**) On Bruteforce a port-forwarding to the db-server is necessary as the computing nodes cannot reach networks outside of Bruteforce:
+   1. On master node run the command `ssh -fN -g -L 27017:localhost:27017 <user>@<computer_name>.lnm.mw.tum.de`
+   2. *Be careful*: Now the address of the MongoDB server in the input-file has to be changed to the global Bruteforce IP-adress with port 27017: `129.187.58.13:27017`.
+   3. The command above will now forward port 27017 of the Bruteforce's master node to the local host port 27017 (e.g. your personal work station) which is the interface to the DB (running locally)
+   4. Currently, the driver file used on Bruteforce contains the local IP-address of its master node (`10.10.0.1:27017`) hard-coded to enable port-forwarding from slave nodes to the external DB-server

 ##### Preparing the db_server
 The machine running the MongoDB database does not need to be the same as either the